 The phone call I received from my tutor informing me of the sales of my work during my degree show.
 It was so unexpected and such an exciting time for me.

 My luck continues as I have been invited back to work as an associate in the print studios from September 2017.
-In addition to this I remain in contact with the sustainable Earth department and have been invited to produce work for them.
+In addition to this, I remain in contact with the Sustainable Earth Institute and have been invited to produce work for them.

 I absolutely would.
-Plymouth University supports their students and provides numerous opportunities to undertake work placements, opportunities to work alongside different faculties, and to pursue your passions.
+The University of Plymouth supports its students and provides numerous opportunities to undertake work placements, opportunities to work alongside different faculties and to pursue your passions.

 Is there anything else which you would like to share with our current students?